 Andrew Levitt has a degree from the Architectural Association, London, England and a Masters degree in Counseling Psychology from Chestnut Hill College in Philadelphia.
 He is the author of, THE INNER STUDIO | A Designers Guide to the Resources of the Psyche.
 The book offers a psychological view of the built world in order to help architects understand the wisdom of their dreams, body and shadow during the process of design.
 Current research is focused on craft, creativity and design.

 Donald is a graduate of the University of Toronto and has designed many widely published and award-winning projects including both buildings and furniture.
-He is teaching ARCH 100 and ARCH 110 this fall.
 Research interests include: contemporary architectural design; composition, tectonics and manufacturing practice; continental infrastructures; vernacular artifacts; furniture design; domesticity; photography.

 John is a graduate of the Architectural Association and McGill University, and has taught and lectured at many schools of architecture in Europe and North America.
 He practices in Toronto, is a frequent curator of exhibitions on architecture, and has published widely in journals on contemporary Canadian architecture.
 He has written books on the cultural dimensions of contemporary sustainable architecture, 41º to 66º: Regional Responses to Sustainable Architecture in Canada, and on Canada’s leading engineering practice, Yolles: A Canadian Engineering Legacy.